 Salesforce Developers Salary

 How much I can earn as a Salesforce Developer is always a hot question.
 As per Salesforce Article, the average Salesforce Developer Salary is $108,000 in the USA.
-Here is salary for developer in United States and Canada.
+Here is the salary for developers in the United States and Canada.

-Learn more about Developer Salary in different country and how to earn more as a Developer.
+Learn more about Developer Salary in different countries and how to earn more as a Developer.

 How to become a Salesforce developer?

 What do I need to be a Salesforce Developer?
 We are glad that we did one FREE Developer training course in ApexHours.
 The good news is that we recorded all sessions and posted them on YouTube.
-After completing this free course you will master Apex, Understand the Trigger, Batch job, SOQL, basics of Aura, and LWC.
-Let’s start your journey, with the world’s No. 1 CRM software!
+After completing this free course, you will master Apex and understand the Trigger, Batch job, SOQL, basics of Aura, and LWC.
+Let’s start your journey with the world’s No. 1 CRM software!